"STEEP SKIBOOK." We interviewed users at a new model test ride event. We introduce user impressions that couldn't be fully covered in the magazine.

 This all-mountain model is suitable for a wide range of terrain, from packed snow to powder, and its 96mm waist width provides a balance of stability and maneuverability.
 Even on rough snow, the firm feel and calm ride allow you to charge with confidence.
 This model is recommended for skiers who want to enjoy the entire mountain with just one ski

-not too responsive.
-I've recently started trying moguls, and as an IDone fan, I'm very sensitive to the feel of the board, but this board has the all-mountain feel and a suppleness that's rare in powder snow.
-It's not too soft, and the board doesn't move unsteadily while I'm skiing, allowing me to glide stably.
+this model is a perfect fit for me, as I prefer boards that are gentle on the knees and don't have too much rebound.
+I've recently started trying moguls, and as a fan of IDone, I'm sensitive to the feel of the skis, but this board has the all-mountain characteristics plus a suppleness that's often lacking in powder boards.
+It's not too soft, and the board doesn't move erratically while skiing, allowing for stable skiing.

 evaluation